 Training and Workforce Development

-CSDCO supports young geoscientists in a variety of ways.
+CSDCO/LacCore supports our diverse communities of researchers in a variety of ways.
 We provide hands-on training to all Facility visitors, and low-cost access to cutting-edge instrumentation.

 The Drilling and Coring Summer Institute (DCSI) trains graduate students and early career researchers in logistics, field sampling, lab analyses, proposal preparation, outreach, and more.